EdCharbeneau/KendoWizardTutorial/readme/readme.md

 ## Summary

 Under the right circumstances step-wise forms can simplify a lengthy process.
 The implementation only takes a few controls from Telerik UI for ASP.NET MVC (aka Kendo UI) and a little client-side API.
 If you find yourself using this setup on multiple projects a reusable wizard control could be created with a few extra abstractions.
-The code for this article is available on GitHub to help get you started.
-Download a 30 day trial of Telerik UI for ASP.NET MVC here https://www.telerik.com/download-trial-file/v2/ui-for-asp.net-mvc.
+The [code for this article](https://github.com/EdCharbeneau/KendoWizardTutorial/) is available on GitHub to help get you started.
+Download a [30 day trial of Telerik UI for ASP.NET MVC here](https://www.telerik.com/download-trial-file/v2/ui-for-asp.net-mvc).